-The following describes the terms and conditions which are applicable to subscribers of the Patient Activator Concierge® service and related software (“Service”) available under the domain and sub-domains of http://www.patientactivator.com (the “Site”).
-The Service and Site are owned and administered by Futuredontics, Inc., dba Patient Activator (collectively, “Patient Activator,” “Futuredontics,” “we” or “us”).
+THIS SUBSCRIBER AGREEMENT (this “Agreement”) describes the terms and conditions which are applicable to subscribers of the PatientActivator® service and related software (collectively, the “Services”) available under the domain and sub-domains of http://www.patientactivator.com, http://www.NationalDentalReviews.org and http://www.18DReputationMonitor.com (the “Site”).
+The Services and the Site are owned and administered by Futuredontics, Inc., a California corporation d/b/a PatientActivator (“Futuredontics,” “we” or “us”).

 - Services and Fees

 The Site and the Services work with your practice management software to manage patient retention and relationships, analyze business operations and return on investment, and communicate with your patients (“Consumers”) via phone, e-mail or text message.

 Subscriber agrees to pay the current monthly service fee or promotional rate, as quoted.
 If Subscriber qualifies for a discount, any qualifying discount will be effective as of the first billing cycle following qualification upon written request by Subscriber.

 Additional fees for other services, including but not limited to, dormant, appointment reminder and re-care phone calls, will be charged monthly on an as-quoted basis.

 Futuredontics reserves the right to increase the monthly service fees upon thirty (30) days’ notice.
 Continued use of the Services or the Site after notice shall constitute your agreement to such increase.